 Unlike Deployments, StatefulSets maintain information about the status of pods.
 Therefore, StatefulSets are ideal for scenarios where databases, message queues, or distributed storage systems are used.
-This topic introduces StatefulSets and describes how to create a StatefulSet in the Container Service for Kubernetes (ACK) console or by using kubectl.
+This topic introduces StatefulSets and describes how to create a StatefulSet in the Container Service for Kubernetes (ACK) console or using kubectl.

 StatefulSet introduction